owensam/whatswidget/README.md

 | **floatLeft**         | Align the widget to the left.
 By default it's aligned to the right.                                                                                                                           | No           | false       |
 | **showMessageAlways** | The message is hidden by default on mobile viewports, it is, however, responsive, so just change to true and it will show on smartphones too.            | No           | false       |
 | **useCookies**        | Show the message only once per day, change to false to not use cookies and show the message everytime the user visits your site.                         | No           | false        |

+### TODO

+- [ ] Make a simple landing page for the widget
+- [ ] Add an option to use a custom image instead of the whatsapp logo
+- [ ] Add explanation of how to run the project locally
+- [ ] Uglify the widget css
+- [x] Add option to use cookies (to show the message only once per day)